 § 71-5-363.
-Interest on past due contributions
+Interest on unpaid contributions [Effective July 1, 2021]

-- (1) Contributions unpaid on the date on which they are due and payable shall bear interest at the rate of one percent (1%) per month from and after such date until payment plus accrued interest is received by the Department, provided that the Department may prescribe fair and reasonable general rules pursuant to which such interest shall not accrue during the first calendar year that any employer is subject to this chapter.
-Interest collected pursuant to this section shall be paid into the special employment security administration fund established by Section 71-5-114. - (2) Notwithstanding the provisions of subsection (1) of this section, the executive director or his or her designee within the department shall have the discretion, subject only to federal laws and regulations, to abate interest accrued on past-due contributions or overpayments, in part or in full, when negotiating the settlements of past-due amounts owed to the agency.
+- (1) Contributions unpaid on the date on which they are due and payable shall bear interest at the rate of one percent (1%) per month from and after such date until payment plus accrued interest is received by the department, provided that the department may prescribe fair and reasonable general rules pursuant to which such interest shall not accrue during the first calendar year that any employer is subject to this chapter.
+Interest collected pursuant to this section shall be paid into the Special Employment Security Administration Fund established by Section 71-5-114. - (2) Notwithstanding the provisions of subsection (1) of this section, the executive director or his or her designee within the department shall have the discretion, subject only to federal laws and regulations, to abate interest accrued on past-due contributions or overpayments, in part or in full, when negotiating the settlements of past-due amounts owed to the agency.

 HISTORY: SOURCES: Codes, 1942, § 7423; Laws, 1940, ch.
 295, § 12; Laws, 1948, ch.
 412, § 9a; Laws, 1958, ch.
 533, § 7a; Laws, 1968, ch.
 561, § 3a; Laws, 1982, ch.
 383, § 2, eff from and after July 1, 1982.
+Amended by Laws 2021, Ch.
+360 (S.B.
+No. 2124), § 3, eff.
+July 1, 2021..

 § 71-5-365.
-Failure to make reports and pay contributions
+Failure to file contribution report [Effective July 1, 2021]

-If any employer fails to make and file any report as and when required by the terms and provisions of this chapter or by any rule or regulation of the Department for the purpose of determining the amount of contributions due by him or her under this chapter, or if any report which has been filed is deemed by the executive director or his or her designee within the department to be incorrect or insufficient, and such employer, after having been given notice by the executive director or his or her designee within the department to file such report, or a corrected or sufficient report, as the case may be, shall fail to file such report within fifteen (15) days after the date of such notice, the executive director or his or her designee within the department may (a) determine the amount of contributions due from such noncompliant employer on the basis of the best information as may be readily available to the department, which determination shall be prima facie correct, (b) assess such noncompliant employer with the amount of contribution so determined as due, to which amount may be added and assessed by the executive director or his or her designee within the department in his or her discretion, as damages, in an amount equal to ten percent (10%) of the amount, and (c) immediately give notice to such employer of such determination, assessment, and damages, if any, added and assessed, demanding payment of same together with interest, as herein provided, on the amount of contributions from the date when same were due and payable.
-Such determination and assessment by the executive director shall be final at the expiration of fifteen (15) days from the date of such notice thereof demanding payment, unless:
+If any employer fails to make and file any report as and when required by the terms and provisions of this chapter or by any rule or regulation of the commission for the purpose of determining the amount of contributions due by him or her under this chapter, or if any report which has been filed is deemed by the executive director or his or her designee within the department to be incorrect or insufficient, and such employer, after having been given notice by the executive director or his or her designee within the department to file such report, or a corrected or sufficient report, as the case may be, shall fail to file such report within fifteen (15) days after the date of such notice, the executive director or his or her designee within the department may (a) determine the amount of contributions due from such noncompliant employer on the basis of the best information that may be readily available to the department, which determination shall be prima facie correct, (b) assess such noncompliant employer with the amount of contribution so determined as due, to which amount may be added and assessed by the executive director or his or her designee within the department in his or her discretion, as damages, in an amount equal to ten percent (10%) of the assessed amount, and (c) immediately give notice to such noncompliant employer of such determination, assessment, and penalties, if any, added and assessed, demanding payment of same together with interest, as herein provided, on the amount of contributions owed from the date when same were due and payable.
+Such determination and assessment by the executive director or his or her designee within the department shall be final at the expiration of fifteen (15) days from the date of such notice thereof demanding payment, unless: